demivlkv/social-network-api/README.md

 npm start
 ```
 2. Open an API Client of your choice (i.e. [Insomnia](https://insomnia.rest/), [Postman](https://www.postman.com/)).
 Enter `http://localhost:3001/api/(endpoint)` as the URL, and replace `(endpoint)` with `users` or `thoughts` to get its respective data.
-3. The tables below outlines all methods and endpoints to make API requests for this application:
+3. The tables below outline all of the methods and endpoints to make API requests for this application:

 | I want to.. | Users | Thoughts |
 | --- | --- | --- |